Best Umbrella Stroller 2021

 Lightweight strollers should be quick to fold and straightforward to operate.
 While a compact fold is essential, executing the fold quickly and without complications is often just as important.
 We favor products that fold with one hand and fewer steps.
 Strollers that lock automatically or stand on their own also earn extra points.

 The Baby Jogger City Mini 2 and the Britax B-Lively are some of the easiest to fold, requiring only one hand and a quick pull.
 Better still, they unfold almost by themselves and pop open so quickly you're ready to go in no time.
 There is a reason the City Mini 2 is the stroller of choice to rent in Walt Disney Parks.
 The UPPAbaby Minu is also easy to fold and creates a compact package of thirds.
-The hardest strollers to fold are the UPPAbaby G-Luxe and G-Lite that require two hands with multiple steps and can be harder to do if you're rushed or flustered (think crying baby and impatient commuters).
+The hardest strollers to fold are the UPPAbaby G-Luxe and G-Lite which require two hands with multiple steps and can be harder to do if you're rushed or flustered (think crying baby and impatient commuters).

 Most of the products offer some type of storage, how much, and where are the main differences.
 Some have a traditional under-seat storage bin, but they vary widely in size, weight capacity, and ease of access.